liporuwcha/b___common_code_for_the_framework/README.md

 Every sql statement must end with semicolon !
 If the result is long, use PgUp, PgDn, End, Home keys to scroll, then exit scroll with "\q".

 There exist some administrative shortcuts, but I will avoid them and use proper SQL instead.
+I don't like upper case style of SQL, so I will force everything lower case.

 ```psql
 \l     List database